Samachiy/Qinti/README.md

 Qinti UI is an open source frontend made with Godot for image generation that aims to be both easy to use and for professional use.

-It also comes in the form of an executable, so the frontend itself doesn't need to be installed, just click and run, it is currently available for Linux and Windows.
+It also comes in the form of an executable, so the frontend itself doesn't need to be installed, just click and run.
+It is currently available for Linux and Windows.

 The project uses the AGPL license to ensure that it will always be free and open source.

 # Features